Methodology and Outcomes

 Working closely with the Royal Collection, a Riesener Trail has been developed on the Royal Collection Trust website which acts as the digital catalogue for all the thirty pieces from the three collections studied in the Project.
 This provides information, images and models of the furniture, as well as a Riesener Timeline showing the key dates in his life and the key pieces of furniture he delivered.
 Arranged chronologically, the Trail provides insight into the way in which Riesener’s style developed.

 Developed as part of the Wallace Collection website, this Riesener Microsite contains over 20,000 words of textual information about Riesener, the context in which he worked, his patrons, the furniture in the Wallace Collection and the Riesener Project.

 This is accompanied by superb high-resolution photography and digital models, along with animations and exploding Sketchfab models which allow a viewer to examine every detail of the construction.
 A unique resource, the Riesener Microsite can be accessed free of charge and provides a wealth of Learning material that complements the important holdings of French eighteenth-century decorative art at the Wallace Collection.
 It was shortlisted in the 'Digital innovation of the Year' category of the 2021 Apollo Awards.

 A milestone book has also been published.
 Jean-Henri Riesener.
 Cabinetmaker to Louis XVI and Marie-Antoinette is the first full-length monograph on Riesener.
 It traces his life and career, bringing new insights into his business practice, his designs and construction techniques.

-The work of the Project is celebrated in a major display at the Wallace Collection, opening on 3 December 2020.
+The work of the Project was celebrated in a major display at the Wallace Collection.